 A forest strategy for Aotearoa New Zealand

-The Forest Strategy will help realise the full value of forests and trees, and help build an environmentally sustainable, resilient, and prosperous society.
+Te Uru Rākau started the Forestry Strategy project to help realise the full value of trees and forests.
+The aim is to find new ways trees and forests can be used to build an environmentally sustainable, resilient, and prosperous society.

-- supports forest-related industries and activities
+- supports industries and activities related to forestry

 - a common vision